openwdl/wdl/SPEC.md

 # value, then it uses the requested value instead, or the default value if no specific value
 # was requested.
 struct TaskRequirements {
-  String container  # the container in which the task is executing Float cpu  # allocated cpu's
+  String container  # the URI of the container in which the task is executing; or `""` if none Float cpu  # allocated cpu's
   Int memory  # allocated memory in bytes
   Map[String, Int] disks  # mapping of mount point to allocated disk space in bytes